Following a successful visit last year we are again taking up the opportunity to visit Brinsbury and see the lambs.

 Keeping you safe: There is a risk of E-Coli infection when visiting farm animals.
 Touching animals, fences and other surfaces can lead to infection as you may pick up these bacteria and accidentally pass them to your mouth.
 It only takes a small number of the bacteria to cause infection.
 Washing your hands thoroughly with soap and water immediately after you have had contact with animals will reduce the risk of infection.

-Last year: We visited the lambs in 2016 so have a look at our report to get an idea what the evening will be like.
+Previous visits: This will be our third year visiting the lambs so have a look at our reports from 2017 and 2016 to get an idea what the evening will be like.